ChicagoWorldcon/wellington/README.md

 # Worldcon Members Management

 Kiora and welcome to the [2020-wellington](https://gitlab.com/worldcon/2020-wellington) source code repository.
-This site hosts and tracks changes to code that used for managing Members of the [CoNZealand](https://conzealand.nz/) conference.
+This site hosts and tracks changes to code for managing Members of the [CoNZealand](https://conzealand.nz/) conference.

 The work itself was inspired by the [Kansa](https://github.com/maailma/kansa) project which was built largely by [Eemeli Aro](https://github.com/eemeli) for [Worldcon 75](https://www.worldcon.fi/).